We are pioneering a new model

 Deep Engagement Leads to a Virtuous Circle

-This depth of engagement sets Banyan apart from current local news models, which work primarily to create relationships between readers and their sites, with donations the goal.
+Depth of engagement sets the Banyan news co-op model apart from current local news models, which work primarily to create relationships between readers and their sites, with donations the goal.
 Banyan’s co-op model creates relationships among a community’s people as well, with civic vitality the goal.
 This richer engagement strengthens civic health and creates far greater value to attract people with civic hope to sign up as paid and voting co-op members.

 A classic virtuous circle is the logical result: The more a news co-op engages people in building hope for community advancement, the more paying members it should attract; the more paying members it retains, the more members should be inspired to choose premium fee options at renewal time.